 - PR3.
 Promote active lifestyles for all ages and cultural groups. - PR3.1.
 Develop a public engagement process to support opportunities for the public to comment when potential changes to Parks and Recreation facilities are proposed.
 The Highland 9-hole golf course is an example. - PR3.2.
-Support installation of park equipment for all ages and abilities, including multi-age play structures, sport courts, etc., at neighborhood parks and recreation centers. - PR3.3 Support facilities such as signage, drinking water, restrooms, and bike racks. - PR3.4 Identify and preserve existing cultural resources in parks. - PR4.
+Support installation of park equipment for all ages and abilities, including multi-age play structures, sport courts, etc., at neighborhood parks and recreation centers. - PR3.3.
+Support facilities such as signage, drinking water, restrooms, and bike racks. - PR3.4.
+Identify and preserve existing cultural resources in parks. - PR4.
 Ensure convenient and equitable access to parks and recreation facilities. - PR4.1.
 Maximize opportunities for connections between parks and recreation facilities when transportation investments are planned. - PR4.2.
 Support expansion of and ensure safe pedestrian and bicycle access to all parks, especially to Hidden Falls and Crosby Farm parks. - PR4.3.
 Leverage pedestrian infrastructure investments to include connections to parks. - PR5.
 Preserve and protect existing natural resources and park amenities. - PR5.1.
 Protect views and vistas to and from the Mississippi River through the DNR's Critical Area Plan. - PR5.2.
 Support improved access to Mississippi River recreation areas by adding safe pedestrian and bike connections, cross walks, improved parking options and transit. - PR5.3.
 Improve support facilities near Mississippi River recreation areas by adding restroom and drinking water options. - PR5.4.
 Encourage and support non-profit organizations such as Paddle Share that promote recreational opportunities on the Mississippi River. - PR5.5.
 Ensure bike and pedestrian facilities along Mississippi River Boulevard are maintained and improved to meet current and growing demands. - PR6.
 Maximize the potential of parks to contribute to vibrancy and sense of place. - PR6.1.
-Support continued upgrades to the historic Highland Golf Course Club House, Historic Pool House, and other multi-use facilities to make them available for community events. - PR6.2.
-Identify and secure areas for future community gathering and event space in the neighborhood.
+Support the continued maintenance, preservation, and rehabilitation of the historic Highland Golf Course Club House, Historic Pool House, and improvements to other multi-use facilities to make them available for community events.